 Conditions of the prize:

-Shortlisted writers must be available to participate in the awards ceremony at the Durham Book Festival in October 2016.
+Shortlisted writers must be available to participate in the awards ceremony at the Durham Book Festival.
 The submitting author or their publisher must commit to resourcing the travel and accommodation costs of shortlisted writers for this event, especially for those entering from outside of the UK.
 We reserve the right to withdraw a book from the shortlist if the author is not available to come to the event.

-All shortlisted authors must be available to participate in media and PR for the prize between the announcement of the shortlist in August and the awards ceremony in October 2016.
+All shortlisted authors must be available to participate in media and PR for the prize between the announcement of the shortlist and the awards ceremony in October.

 Authors and publishers must be willing to provide cover images and extracts of work that can be used on the awards website.